No hay que llorar; el tiempo pasará, tú verás.

 While a different ‘artist’ that same weekend made me feel as if the congress was not an appropriate place or time to talk about or even THINK about my mom (“No one wants to talk about your mom all the time,” was what this other ‘artist’ said to me), Josué, on the other hand, reminded me that actually, art is exactly where these connections and healing can take place.
 Josué’s understanding of the power of art, “to heal, and possibly to even extend time,” as he so aptly puts it, exemplifies what Dance Me Free is about.
 Dance is an art, and these various forms of ART – music, dance, singing, etc- can be magical in the way they can touch and move us so deeply.
 Josué Joseph combines all of these, including teaching, and producing, to reach and inspire others.

-Josué, in our interview, talks about using art as a means to relive memories passed, but I believe he has also proven to be able to transcend time and space through his art.
+Josué talked about art as a means to relive memories passed, but I believe he has also proven to be able to transcend time and space through his art.
 To accomplish that kind of connection with people you don’t even know, to understand how to express emotions and experiences that touch others through one’s art – to me, that’s a sign of a REAL artist.

 Dance Me Free is honoured to be featuring Josué Joseph in an interview.
 Learn the story behind this unique artist and his views on talent, faith and family.